 29. White Sands National Park, New Mexico

 White Sands National Park was declared a national monument in 1933 by President Herbert Hoover and gained status as a national park in 2019.
-The park is home to the world’s largest gypsum dune, which is more than 620 feet high and covers more than 5,000 acres.
+The park is home to the world’s largest gypsum dune field, which spans about 275 square miles (176,000 acres), and the individual dunes typically range from 30 to 60 feet high.

 Visitors love to drive the eight-mile Dunes Drive which takes them into the center of the gypsum dune as well as offers stops for hiking and wayside exhibits.
 Cycling the Dunes Drive is also extremely popular and allows visitors a unique immersive experience with nature.
 And of course, most visitors can’t pass up the chance to try sledding down the giant snow-like gypsum dunes.